 BA’s owner says Arora’s plan for shorter third runway at Heathrow is ‘credible’

-International Airlines Group (IAG) chief executive Luis Gallego said ‘competition is good to improve things’.
+International Airlines Group chief executive Luis Gallego said ‘competition is good to improve things’.

 British Airways’ parent company has described hotel tycoon Surinder Arora’s Heathrow expansion as “credible”.